 THE DIOCESE OF PITTSBURGH SENDS CIPOLLA FOR A PSYCH EVALUATION TO CLEAR HIM FOR A RETURN TO MINISTRY DESPITE THE ALLEGATIONS OF AT LEAST THREE VICTIMS

-The Diocese of Pittsburgh ordered Fr.
-Cipolla to undergo a psychological examination at St. Luke Institute, a notorious treatment facility for pedophile priests located in Suitland, Maryland.
-St. Luke’s recommended that Father Anthony J. Cipolla “not have any ministry which involves children.”
-It was also recommended that Cipolla go to St. John Vianney Hospital, another treatment facility for pedophile priests located in Downingtown, Pennsylvania.
-Fr.
+The Diocese of Pittsburgh ordered Anthony J Cipolla to undergo a psychological examination at St. Luke Institute, a notorious treatment facility for pedophile priests located in Suitland, Maryland.
+St. Luke’s recommended that Cipolla “not have any ministry which involves children”.
+It was also recommended that Cipolla goes to St. John Vianney Hospital, another treatment facility for pedophile priests located in Downingtown, Pennsylvania.
 Cipolla did not comply with this recommendation and instead went to St. Michael’s Institute in New York City, a treatment center of his choice, which was not church-approved.
 St. Michael’s staff wrote a report on Cipolla that completely contradicted everything that St. Luke’s staff had said about him.
-Fr.
 Cipolla then hired an attorney, who wrote a request to Bishop Wuerl asking that Cipolla be reassigned to another parish.

-In 2002, Fr.
-Cipolla was officially dismissed from the priesthood (laicized) by the Pope.
-Yet he continued to say masses and act like a priest.
+In 2002, Cipolla was officially dismissed from the priesthood (laicized) by the Pope.
+Yet he continued to say masses and act as a priest.
 In 2015, he wrote to Bishop Zubik and asked for his retirement as well as a monthly pension and stipend.
 In early 2016, he was denied this request as he was no longer a priest.
-He died in 2016 of a heart attack while driving.
+Anthony J Cipolla died in 2016 of a heart attack while driving.